qfpl/initial-final/blog/drafts/post.md

 This will allow us to write code that depends on an indefinite type `Repr`, which we can fill in with different types later on when we glue things together.

 We're making use of Cabal's support for multiple sub-libraries within the one Cabal file to group all of this together.
-I've gone a bit wild with it, leading to a lot of small sub-libraries, but I've found I don't mind that too much.
+I've gone a bit wild with it, leading to a lot of small sub-libraries, but I haven't had problems with it so far.

 Our first library just packages up the `Repr` signature:
 ```